 Community feedback for this feature is welcome per Canvas Community Feedback Guidelines, which outlines general feedback, broken functionality, and feature enhancements.

-Documentation for this feature will be available on 2020-01-25 in the Assignment Workflow Improvements User Group.
+Documentation for this feature will be available on 2020-01-25 per the New Student Enhancements Users Group.

 Lessons will also be updated with all future enhancements as indicated in release notes.